random998/bachelors_project/README.md

         If a turn is missed, timeout and default action (fold/check).
     Each peer should buffer recent state transitions and have a retry/rejoin protocol.
 12. look at C open source web poker implementation and compare with my own!
 Incorporate parts of the code if feasible.
+13. look at source code of dark forest zk game, note how they "did things".

 Bachelors thesis: Scope: Improved Efficient ZK Poker protocol + implementation
 1. Improved secure shuffling protocol.